 WooCommerce vs Shopify: Marketing tool & SEO

-Besides, Shopify has less advantage in terms of inbuilt SEO features but still offers a large number of apps that support the essential features for eCommerce SEO.
+Besides, Shopify has less advantage in terms of inbuilt SEO features but still offers many apps that support the essential features for eCommerce SEO.
 Although users can’t modify or customize the URLs like WooCommerce, it’s simple to use.
-Furthermore, when you have a Dropshipping store business, the SEO Shopify apps will assist the products and services to become noticed on social media or appear on Google searches.
+Furthermore, when you have a Dropshipping store business, the SEO Shopify apps will assist the products and services in becoming noticed on social media or appearing on Google searches.

 In addition, both platforms provide different Marketing tools to connect brands with customers and new customers.
 Abandoned cart recovery is one of the most effective features to increase sales that both Shopify & WooCommerce support for the sellers.
 They also offer different discounts and coupons, integrate email marketing and social media, and improve reporting.

 WooCommerce support services include the following 4 main parts:

 - Contact phone number via 1-877 273-3049.
 However, customers need to be aware of scam cases.
 Currently, many companies claim to support services / solve these problems but are not the official company.

 - Support Documentation: The company provides a document library and video website building guide, writing content, or custom features.
 These supporting materials in forums are available for users to refer to!